alexlawrence/declarative/README.md

 ###Basics

-This chapter is for anyone who is not yet familiar with some common patterns of custom user interface element development.
+This chapter is for anyone who is not familiar with some common patterns of custom user interface element development.
-It describes how you should write your code with the example of a character counter and shows how declarative can help you.

 Assume we want to build a website where users can enter text and see how many characters it has.
  We start off with the following HTML:

 ```html
 <label for="text">Enter your text:</label>